 In many cases, having a study partner(s) will keep you motivated and accountable to each other to keep going.
 Additionally, having someone else read your work could help identify any mistakes you missed.

-Partnering up with someone who is committed as you will also make your study sessions go faster, and you can do it virtually or socially-distanced – whichever is easiest!
+Partnering up with someone who is committed as you will also make your study sessions go faster.

 Create a progress chart